microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

 fat tree IB topology, the communication volume transmitted per link for an all-to-all for aggregate message of size *M* over *P* GPUs is *M/P*.
-For a transformer model with hidden size h, sequence length of N, and parallelism degree of P, DS-Sequence performs all-to-all for the QKV projections with an aggregate message size of *3Nh* before the attention computation, and another all-2-all for output context projection with a size *Nh* for each transformer layer.
+For a transformer model with hidden size h, sequence length of N, and parallelism degree of P, DeepSpeed sequence parallelism performs all-to-all for the QKV projections with an aggregate message size of *3Nh* before the attention computation, and another all-2-all for output context projection with a size *Nh* for each transformer layer.
 Therefore, DeepSpeed sequence